samiralam/rules-compendium/docs/phb/7-spells/index.md

 Certain features might give you a spell that you always have prepared.
 If you also have a list of prepared spells that you can change, a spell that you always have prepared doesn’t count against the number of spells on that list.

-> ### Casting in Armor
->
+!!! note "Casting in Armor"
-> You must have training with any armor you are wearing to cast spells while wearing it.
+    You must have training with any armor you are wearing to cast spells while wearing it.
 You are otherwise too hampered by the armor for spellcasting.

 Casting Spells
 --------------